LouiseSteward/learn/covid-19-guide-for-community-health-workers/text/04-protecting-yourself-from-covid-19.md

 ### 4-5 Can personal protective equipment be re-used?

 Medical masks can be used for 8 hours during a work shift but should be discarded and replaced if they become moist or get soiled.
-Gloves should be changed between patients.
+Gloves must be changed between patients.
 An apron, gown and medical mask can usually be used for an 8-hour shift if taking swabs.
 Usually PPE is not re-used.
 However, if PPE is very scarce, reuse is still preferable to having no PPE when supplies are extremely limited.

 ### 4-6 How should you handle your uniform or work clothes?